PSeitz/open_flexzl/plan.md

 - Repeated-offset encoder heuristics.
 - Offset and length quantizers.
 - Literal transpose/split and selector logic.
-- Bitpack/FSE/Huffman/constant transform contracts and route choices.
+- Bitpack/FSE/Huffman/constant transform contracts and route choices, with lower priority than structure-exposing transforms because zstd already provides strong entropy coding.

 These should be ports/adaptations into Rust-native code.
 Avoid linking the OpenZL C graph/runtime, because this crate deliberately does not target OpenZL frame compatibility or the OpenZL graph registry.

 ### Evaluate later, but do not assume reuse

 - Existing Rust bitpacking/FSE/Huffman crates.
-They are not needed for v1.
-If they are evaluated later, and if `open_flexzl` uses OpenZL standard transform IDs, the wire contract must match the transform contract we define.
+They are not needed for v1 and should not be a near-term ratio assumption because zstd already covers strong entropy coding.
+If they are evaluated later for decode speed, stream overhead, or OpenZL parity, and if `open_flexzl` uses OpenZL standard transform IDs, the wire contract must match the transform contract we define.
 That likely means implementing small, deterministic native versions ourselves or wrapping libraries behind strict compatibility tests.

 ## Goal